-These banana nut overnight oats are a healthy make-ahead breakfast reminiscent of classic banana nut bread.
+These banana overnight oats are a healthy make-ahead breakfast reminiscent of classic banana nut bread.

-Our last addition to this month's overnight oats series is these banana nut overnight oats!
-So far we've made Apple Pie Overnight Oats, Chocolate Peanut Butter, and a Pumpkin Spice version.
-Y'all have been loving these easy breakfast recipes and we think this one just might take the cake.
-If you're a fan of banana nut bread (and really, who isn't?) you've got to try this one out.
+Our last addition to this month’s overnight oats series is these banana nut overnight oats!
+So far we’ve made Apple Pie Overnight Oats, Chocolate Peanut Butter, Maple Pecan, and a Pumpkin Spice version.
+Y’all have been loving these easy breakfast recipes and we think this one just might take the cake.
+If you’re a fan of banana bread (and really, who isn’t?) you’ve got to try these banana overnight oats out.

 What are overnight oats?